Ihegde97/TidyTuesday/README.md

 # TidyTuesday
-This repository will host all my submissions to #TidyTuesday
+This repository will host all my submissions to #TidyTuesday.
+Last updated-06/09/2020